 Invest in an extender/hotspot

-BT has recently introduced Whole Home Wi-Fi (£299.99) a system that lets you enjoy high-speed internet throughout your house.
+BT's Whole Home Wi-Fi system lets you enjoy high-speed internet throughout your house.
 The system consists of three stylish discs each containing a dual-band antenna, which you place around your house.
 When you move around, the intelligent system detects where you are and automatically swaps your device’s wireless connection from one disc to another so you always get the strongest and fastest connection.
 The accompanying app lets you see what devices are connected to each disc and even pause the internet – useful for making sure your children concentrate on homework.

 *Compared to routers from other major broadband provides in the UK ** For BT customers